Electron Beam Evaporation – Definition

 Electron Beam Evaporation – Working Processes

-Electron beam evaporation is based on the evaporation of tungsten filaments.
+Electron beam evaporation is based on the evaporating of tungsten filaments.
 A current about 5 to 10 kV is sent through a tungsten filament (located outside the deposition area to avoid contamination) and heats it to the point where thermionic emission of electrons takes place.
 The electrons are focused and directed toward the evaporation materials (placed in a crucible) using permanent magnets or electromagnets.
 During the process when the electron beam hits the surface of the evaporation pellets, its kinetic energy is transformed to heat, and high energy (more than several million watts per square inch) is released.
-Thus, the hearth which holds the evaporation materials must be water-cooled to avoid from melting.
+Thus, the hearth which holds the evaporating materials must be water-cooled to avoid melting.

 Electron Beam Evaporation – Pros and Cons

 Electron beam evaporation can evaporate high melting point materials, which is more efficient than general resistance heating and evaporation.
-El ctron-beam evaporation can be widely used for optical coatings such as high purity film and conductive glass.
+Electron-beam evaporation can be widely used for optical coatings such as high purity film and conductive glass.
 It also has potential industrial applications for wear-resistant and thermal barrier coatings in aerospace industries, hard coatings for cutting and tool industries.

 Electron Beam Evaporation – Applications

-Because of its high deposition rate and high material utilization efficiency, electron beam evaporation is widely used in various applications.
+Because of its high deposition rate and high material utilization efficiency, e-beam evaporation is widely used in various applications.
 For example, the high-performance aerospace and automotive industries, which have high requirements for high temperature and wear resistance of materials; durable tool hard coatings; and chemical barriers and coatings to protect surfaces in corrosive environments.
 Electron beam evaporation is also used in optical films, including laser optics, solar panels, glasses, and architectural glass to give them the required conductive, reflective, and transmissive properties.

 Electron Beam Evaporation V.S.
 Thermal Evaporation